Why Temperature Controlled Medication Storage is Essential

 Pharma manufacturers must take it upon themselves to gain a full understanding of the requirements and stability data, as well as the challenges, risks, and industry best practices, for temperature control and monitoring.
 They must have a firm grasp of the specific guidelines for compliance with current government and state regulations.
 Ultimately, they must know how to protect product integrity and efficacy while delivering the utmost in patient safety.

-To fully and properly comply requires awareness, in-depth education and training.
+Full and proper compliance requires awareness, in-depth education, and training.
 It also requires proper equipment and supplies, along with special standard operating procedures (SOPs) for the refrigeration and shipping of these products.

 Case in point: The impact of thermal packaging and shipping routes

 Thermal packaging and shipping routes are two critical areas where temperature excursions could occur.
 Depending on the assigned route, the designated carrier most likely picks up the shipment via truck at the manufacturer's distribution center, let’s say in the state of Illinois, and then delivers it to the nearest airport for air transport or ground transportation.
 The final leg of the journey, let’s say, is to Florida to the specialty pharmacy, which is once again by ground transport.

 Along the route, there could be differences in geography, ambient temperatures, and humidity.
 Temperatures within each carrier’s transport unit and storage areas may vary too, as could carrier procedures and expected versus actual delivery times.